vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 May Low help me go back to shore.

 So I told Low that I am weak, <br>
 so is my faith.
-Now I’m turned on, <br>
+Now I'm turned on, <br>
-cause I think Low’ll make me Low’s pawn, <br>
+cause I think Low'll make me Low's pawn, <br>
-cause Low’s feet showed me what I seek.
+cause Low's feet showed me what I seek.

+[...]

+"My dogs eat when I sit to eat." <br>
+Low said.
+"You're a stray dog, but know <br>
+you'll eat with Me too.
+You'll do so <br>
+when I'll take you in from the street."

+"You will take my gifts as my pet, <br>
+and know you will have what you need <br>
+when you need it.
+I'll be you creed." <br>
+For all this I'll be in Low's debt.

 [...]